MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Persisting user data folders if your app doesn't have repeat users

-In this scenario, create a new user data folder for each user, and delete the previous user data folder.
+In this scenario, create a new user data folder (UDF) for each user, and delete the previous UDF.

 <!-- ====================================================================== -->
 ## Deleting user data folders

-Your host app or the uninstaller can delete the UDF.
-You might need to delete user data folders, for any of the following reasons:
+Your host app or the uninstaller can delete the user data folder (UDF).
+You might need to delete UDFs for any of the following reasons:

 *  If you want to uninstall a packaged Windows Store app.
-In this case, Windows deletes user data folders automatically.
+In this case, Windows deletes UDFs automatically.

 *  If you want to clean up all browsing data history.
 However, see the _clear browsing data_ methods first, as an easier, more flexible approach.